davidmeredith/devsGuidebook/devGuidebook.md

 ##### Go Example

-In Go, you can create trait-like behaviour using 'mixin' structs to provide default implementations of interfaces.
+In Go, you can create trait-like behaviour using 'mixin' structs to provide default implementations of interfaces, but note that 'mixin' structs are not true type-classes in that you cant attach new behaviour to existing 3rd party types for blanket implementations.

 Limitations
 - No extension/augmentation of existing types in another package.